lazell/jazz_music/README.md

 ![Ensemble Results](img/Ensemble_results.png?raw=true "Results Model 1")

 #### Neural Net Model Results
-... while 81% was  achieved using a 4-layer deep convolutional recurrent neural network across 4 classes.
+Using a Convolutional Recurrent Neural Network I was able to achieve 81% using a 4-layer deep convolutional recurrent neural network across the same 4 classes.

+More importantly, the recall results for individual dance styles had increased to over 52%, with Charleston and Shag styles performing particularly well compared to the ensemble baseline.

+By using a neural network model, I was able to reduce prediction time to approximately the tenth of the time it takes the ensemble model predict (both times are inclusive of audio pre-processing).

 ![CRNN Results](img/CRNN_results.png?raw=true "Results Model 2")

-** It worked!
-Great validation results!
-Let's build the app!
-But not so fast... **

-## In the Wild
-#### Problems in Production
+#### Files

+## Real World Testing
-When testing my model with songs sampled from online sources (e.g youtube.com), the effects of compression on the song degraded the contrast in pitch amplitude of the mel-spectrograms compared to the jazz-on-line.com mp3s.
+When testing LindyList performance with songs sampled from various online sources, I discovered that the effects of compression in newer music degraded the contrast in pitch amplitude of the mel-spectograms to sufficient degree to skew LindyList recommendations toward Lindy Hop, the more mid-tempo dance style.
-This resulted in a skewed classification bias towards the mid-tempo dance style, Lindy Hop.

-#### Plans for the Future
+### Plans for the Future
-I have plans to incorporate Slow Swing/Drag Blues category into the neural net training and optimize learning rates, activation function parameters appropriately.
-I also believe auditing the quality of manual labelling for this category may also help since the more specific the better neural nets perform.
-I intend to experiment with different pre-processing of the mel-spectrograms to counteract the compression effects depending on the source type.
+I have plans to incorporate Slow Swing/Drag Blues category into the neural net by splitting the labels into different sub-genres of blues dancing, since the data exists in the dataset for this level of subcategorization.

-#### Stay tuned for the app!
-My end goal is to have a working web app and mobile app for users to identify song dance style and suggested similar style playlist of songs from the database.
-Watch out for this space!
+To make LindyList more accessible, I plan to develop a mobile app to enable users to identify swing dance styles and suggest playlists of similar style songs from Jazz On Line.

+In order for the app to be production ready, the plan is to experiment with different pre-processing techniques of the mel-spectrograms to counteract any compression effects and reduce noise in audio samples so that the model generalizes well to any source type (e.g. compressed online mp3s, live recordings from user device).

+#### Watch out for this space!

+#### References